-For Diana Hopkins and Tom Reid, writing The Academic Skills Handbook was a no-brainer.
-Its aim is to be the step-by-step guide students need to understand how to ace their assignments and give them a practice plan to start honing their skills.
+For Diana Hopkins and Tom Reid, writing The Academic Skills Handbook was a no-brainer: they wanted to give students the step-by-step guide they need to ace their assignments and along with a practice plan to hone their study skills.
 Both Diana and Tom are passionate about giving students the confidence they need to excel in university and throughout their working lives.
-We caught up with them both to find out more about their inspirations and importance of their book.
+We caught up with them both to find out more about their inspirations and the importance of their book.

 What was your source of inspiration when writing The Academic Skills Handbook?

 Our students and our academic colleagues.
 Our students are the eyes and ears and words of experience that have inspired and informed our book.
 We have been teaching for some years now and what we find is that confidence and ability go hand in hand.

 When students first start their studies and receive their first assignments from their tutors, it can be a daunting experience for them.
 So our book is all about demystifying academic conventions and expectations, and providing a practical toolkit to help students get ready for their studies and hit the ground running.

 Alongside the student experience, our academic colleagues keep us informed and up to date on what they expect from their students, their strengths and weaknesses, and any new trends and developments in coursework, assignments, and assessments.
 And we can keep pace and make sure our support is relevant and effective.

 Why is it so important to develop academic skills early on?

 It takes time to develop high levels of academic competence, but by establishing a solid foundation early, students can make more rapid progress in their studies, develop confidence and resilience, thus avoiding stressful or demoralising pitfalls.

 What makes your book different from other books about academic skills?

 Our book is different from other books in three ways: